• Madge Tennent

 • Lau Chun

-Born in Kiangsi, China in 1942, Lau Chun demonstrated interest in art at the age of ten.
-After graduating from high school, he entered the Canton School of Fine Art for two years.
+Born in Kiangsi, China, in 1942, Lau Chun demonstrated interest in art at the age of ten.
+After graduating from high school, he entered the Canton School of Fine Arts for two years.
 With a solid foundation in the ordered and exacting style of classical Asian artists, he left for Hong Kong.

-In 1962, while living in Hong Kong, Lau was hired by Francis Bodo, a noted Mexican artist, to paint murals and mosiacs.
-He worked with Bodo for eight years- the mosiac backgrounds in many of Lau''s paintings are not by accident.
+In 1962, while living in Hong Kong, Lau was hired by Francis Bodo, a noted Mexican artist, to paint murals and mosaics.
+He worked with Bodo for eight years- the mosaic backgrounds in many of Lau's paintings are not by accident.

-In 1968, the Revox Corporation of Switzerland bestowed a two-year scholarship grant upon Lau enabling him to study extensively in Europe.
-Revox sponsored exhibits of his work in Hamburg and Copanhagen at the end of the two year period.
+In 1968, the Revox Corporation of Switzerland bestowed a two-year scholarship grant upon Lau, enabling him to study extensively in Europe.
+Revox sponsored exhibits of his work in Hamburg and Copenhagen at the end of the two-year period.
 Attracted by the light and color of the Hawaiian islands, the artist settled in Honolulu in 1971.

-While Lau has been inspired by the French Impressionists, he developed a distinctive style that redines the tenants of classical impressionism.
-The uniquely textured paint surface is abstract up close but, at a distance, perfectley captures the spirit and values of his subjects.
+While Lau has been inspired by the French Impressionists, he developed a distinctive style that reinvents the tenets of classical impressionism.
+The uniquely textured paint surface is abstract up close but, at a distance, perfectly captures the spirit and values of his subjects.

 Born on November 22, 1891, in Philipsburg, Pennsylvania, James A. Eskridge moved to Pasadena, California, as a child, where his early interest in art was nurtured.
 He pursued formal studies at the Los Angeles College of Fine Arts, the Art Institute of Chicago, and the Chicago Academy of Fine Arts, and later studied in Paris with noted artists George Senseney and André Lhote.
 Eskridge traveled widely, particularly in Spain and the South Seas, experiences that deeply influenced his artistic style and subject matter.
 Before settling in Hawai‘i, he lived in Chicago, New York, and Coronado Beach, California, between 1917 and 1932.